Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Example:
 * A1:-180.0:180.0:0.0 means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)

+> tbd open how to configure a continuous axis {.is-info}

 # M669 B parameter: axisTypes, special
 **B"axisTypes=[R]|[P]|[p]*"**